The 10 Cities In America With The Largest Black Population For 2023

 And for those playing at home, here's a look at the least African American cities in America:

-3. East Los Angeles
+3. East Los Angeles, CA

 For more reading, check out: